Where’s the best place to swim and scuba dive with sea horses

 - Mabul in Borneo, Malaysia.

 - Pygmy seahorses in Bunaken & Lembeh Straits, Indonesia.

 - Galapagos Islands.

 - Port Phillip Bay and Sorrento based piers, Melbourne, Australia.

 - The Cements Works, Barbados.

 Studland Bay in Dorset is where you can swim with rare British seahorses.
 This site is ranked as one of Britain’s top snorkelling sites.
 Your best chance to swim with Studland seahorses between May and September, but the closer to September the warmer the waters.

 Also be aware Studland Bay is a Marine Conservation Zone.
 It is located on the south coast of Dorset in the eastern English Channel.
 The conservation zone encompasses Studland Bay and stretches from the edge of Shell Bay in the north to Old Harry Rocks in the south.

 The best way to spot a seahorse is by swimming very slowly.
 Seahorses are extremely well camouflaged, which means they are extremely difficult to see.

 Of course it helps to be swimming or scuba diving in a place where you’re likely to see seahorses in the first place.
-But assuming that you are diving in a place like the Cement Works in Barbados, where seahorses are common, then take things carefully and slowly.
+But assuming that you are diving in a place like the Cement Works in Barbados, then take things carefully and slowly.